florinpatrascu/micro-docs/web/WEB-INF/views/content/cli.md

 Your web application can be packed in a special format and deployed to the cloud.
 Provided you have an account with Heroku, the following command will deploy your `hello` web application to Heroku.

     $ cd ~/projects/hello
-    $ micro deploy -t heroku
+    $ micro deploy heroku (not yet implemented)

-Please follow this [link](/production.md/) for more details about running a Micro web application at Heroku.
+Please follow this [link](/micro_for/heroku.md/) for more details about deploying a Micro web application at Heroku.

 More details will be added as we improve the command line tools for Micro.